Ireland landscape

 Official Import Rules

-Ireland follows EU pet regulations with one critical addition: dogs must be treated for Echinococcus tapeworm 24-120 hours before entry (cats are exempt from tapeworm treatment).
-Cats from EU states need a valid EU Pet Passport with ISO microchip and current rabies vaccination.
+• Ireland follows EU pet regulations with one critical addition: dogs must be treated for Echinococcus tapeworm 24-120 hours before entry (cats are exempt from tapeworm treatment).

-All pets must enter through Cork, Dublin, Shannon airports, Dublin Port, Cork at Ringaskiddy, or Rosslare Europort.
+All pets must enter through Cork, Dublin, Shannon airports, Dublin Port, Port of Cork at Ringaskiddy, or Rosslare Europort.

 The pet owner or a designated person must travel on the same flight as the pet.
 If the owner cannot be on that same flight, a designated person must accompany the pet, and the owner must then arrive within 5 days of the pet's arrival for the move to be considered non-commercial.
 If this condition is not met, the move is treated as a commercial pet movement.

-The Department of Agriculture, Food and the Marine operates at Dublin Airport from 7:00am to 9:00pm, seven days a week.
+The Department of Agriculture, Food and the Marine operates at Dublin Airport from 7:00am to 9:00pm (21:00), Monday to Sunday.

 Medical Roadmap